 Coverage: Getting coverage that starts immediately is possible with neuropathy.
 Do not settle for a waiting period unless you have an additional pre-existing condition that makes it unavoidable.
-There are diabetic-friendly companies like Transamerica and Royal Neighbors.
+A couple of diabetic-friendly companies are Transamerica and Royal Neighbors of America.

 Company: Finding a life insurance company with a strong financial rating is key to making sure it is still around to pay the death benefit to the beneficiary.

 Captive vs. Independent Agents

 As long as an agent is licensed in your state, they will be able to provide the protection of life insurance.
 However, the access to policy options greatly varies when working with a captive or independent agent.

 Captive Agent: This option provides limited coverage choices.
 This is because captive agents are contractually only able to sell products offered by one insurance provider.

 While this might not sound like an issue, it is.
 Since insurance companies all set their own qualifying standards and pricing, neuropathy patients will most likely not qualify OR end up paying more for coverage.

 Independent Agent: These agents have access to many insurance companies.
 Contracting with several carriers opens up the door to finding clients with more optimized coverage to meet varying needs.